Indianapolis Colts vs. Houston Texans NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Over/under insights

-- Indianapolis and its opponents have gone over the current 45.5-point total in seven of 12 games (58.3%) this season.
+- Indianapolis and its opponents have gone over the current 44.5-point total in seven of 12 games this season.

+- Houston's games have gone over 44.5 points in four of 11 chances this season.

-- The two teams combine to score 43.2 points per game, 2.3 less than the total in this contest.
+- The two teams combine to score 43.2 points per game, 1.3 less than the over/under in this contest.

-- These two squads surrender a combined 50.1 points per game, 4.6 more than this contest's over/under.
+- The 50.1 points per game these two squads have surrendered to opponents this season are 5.6 more than the 44.5 over/under in this contest.

+- Colts games this season feature an average total of 47.3 points, a number 2.8 points higher than Sunday's over/under.

-- The 45.1 PPG average total in Texans games this season is 0.4 points fewer than this game's over/under.
+- The 45.1 PPG average total in Texans games this season is 0.6 points more than this game's over/under.

 Colts stats and trends